Thomas Roper-Smith

 Programming using R

-2022-present: Postdoctoral Research Assistant, University of Oxford.
+2022-2025: Postdoctoral Research Assistant, Department of Earth Sciences, University of Oxford.

 Supervisor: Professor Erin.
 E. Saupe.